PKUzjw/LeetCode-practice/README.md

 # LeetCodePractice
-This is the codes I made on LeetCode.
+This is the codes I program on LeetCode using Python and C++.